 - Energy Conservation Function: The stabilizing force complements the reaction ensuring continuity and sustainability.

-These components are not additive; they are integrated into a unified whole, and their interaction defines the binary actions that make the entity work.
+These components are not additive but multiplicative, integrated into a unified field, and their interaction defines the binary actions that make the entity work.

 2. Development of the Unicist Ontology